WebAssembly/esm-integration/proposals/esm-integration/README.md

 1. wasm module is parsed
 1. JS module is parsed
 1. JS module is instantiated.
-Functions are initialized.
-Non-function imports are set to undefined.
+Function exports are initialized.
+Non-function exports are set to undefined.
 1. wasm module is instantiated.
+Imports are bound to memory locations but values are not snapshotted yet.
+1. JS module is evaluated.
+All of its remaining exports (i.e. non-fuction values) are initialized.
-A snapshot is taken of all imports.
-Functions are copied.
-All non-function imports are undefined and thus throw an error.
+1. wasm module is evaluated.
+All exports are initialized.
+All imports are snapshotted.

-Errors will happen automatically because the imports would be undefined, and WebAssembly currently does not support importing undefined values.
+Note: because these are snapshots of values, this does not maintain the live-binding semantics that exists between JS modules.
+For example, let's say JS module exports a function, called `foo`.
+The WebAssembly module imports `foo`.
+Then, after evaluation, the JS module sets `foo` to a different function.
+Other JS modules would see this update.
+However, WebAssembly modules will not.

 #### Examples